FiniteStateInc/third-party-upload/README.md

           version: ${{env.COMMIT_HASH}} # You can name this version anything you'd like.
 Here, we're using the git commit hash associated with the current run.
           file-path: # Add the same path of the "Upload third-party scan" step here.
           test-type: # The type of third-party scan being uploaded (e.g., cyclonedx)
+          github-token: ${{ secrets.GITHUB_TOKEN }} # optional if you would like to generate the comment automatically in the PR
+          automatic-comment: true # optional if you would like to generate the comment automatically in the PR
       - name: Set response of binary quick scan
         if: steps.third_party_upload.outcome=='success'
         id: set_response